changyaochen/changyaochen.github.io/_posts/2024-09-06-gen-ai-reading-1.md

 * There are no batch normalization layers in the critic.

 ### Conditional GAN (CGAN)

 In the case of VAE, we can find a way to find meanings in the latent space, such as "smiling", by labeling the corresponding images.
+More importantly, we can ask the model to generate the desired outcome, by providing the corresponding latent vector.
+Namely, we have learned $$P(x | z)$$, and then we can provide $$z$$ to generate the corresponding $$x$$.

+In the vanilla GAN, we cannot do this, as the input to the generator is a random noise.
+What we have achieved, is to learn $$P(x)$$, and to sample from it.
+We have little control of the outcome, say, to generate an image with a car.

-In the case of GAN, we can also do this, given the image labels, and modify the architecture of the GAN with an additional input (to both critic/discriminator and generator) to reflect this information.
+In the case of GAN, we can still fix this by giving the image labels, and modify the architecture of the GAN with an additional input (to both critic/discriminator and generator) to reflect this information.
 This is called a conditional GAN (CGAN).